-In the course of the audit, we consider a number of matters both qualitative and quantitative relating to the accounts and report any significant issues arising to you.
-There were no issues arising in these areas this year:

-We have no concerns about the qualitative aspects of your accounting practices and financial reporting
+- In the course of the audit, we consider a number of matters both qualitative and quantitative relating to the accounts and report any significant issues arising to you.
+There were no issues arising in these areas this year: - We have no concerns about the qualitative aspects of your accounting practices and financial reporting.

-- We received the draft financial statements on 11 June 2019 which was a week earlier than in 2017-18.
 We found the information provided to be relevant, reliable, comparable, material and easy to understand.
-We concluded that accounting policies and estimates are appropriate and financial statement disclosures unbiased, fair and clear. - Overall, we found that the quality of the draft financial statements presented to us for audit was of a good quality. - This year we agreed an 'Audit Deliverables' with management during the year.
-The purpose of this was to facilitate the achievement of the account's preparation and certification deadlines and to set out the initial information and working papers required by the audit team.
-It is pleasing to note that the working papers were both of a good quality and were received in line with the required timescales.

-We did not encounter any significant difficulties during the audit

-In addition to issuing our 'Audit Deliverables', we also maintained regular engagement with management throughout the accounts production and audit process which has been very helpful.
-As a result, we did not encounter any significant difficulties during the audit, and we were not restricted in our work.
-We are grateful for the help and assistance provided to us by the staff of the finance and other departments throughout the audit.

-There were no significant matters discussed and corresponded upon with management which we need to report to you

-We have not identified any other matters which we need to report to you.

-There are no other matters significant to the oversight of the financial reporting process that we need to report to you

-We have not identified any other matters significant to the oversight of the financial reporting process that we need to report to you

-We did not identify any material weaknesses in your internal controls:

-We have not identified any matters, which are material to the accuracy and completeness of the financial statements, or any matters which are significant enough to be brought to your attention.

-There are not any other matters specifically required by auditing standards to be communicated to those charged with governance.

-There are no other matters (such as those relating to fraud, compliance with laws and regulations or subsequent events) that we need to report to you.
+We concluded that accounting policies and estimates are appropriate and financial statement disclosures unbiased, fair and clear. - We did not encounter any significant difficulties during the audit.
+We received the vast majority of the information in a timely manner and were not restricted in our work. - There were no significant matters discussed and corresponded upon with management which we need to report to you. - There are no other matters significant to the oversight of the financial reporting process that we need to report to you. - We did not identify any material weaknesses in your internal controls that we have not reported to you already. - There are not any other matters specifically required by auditing standards to be communicated to those charged with governance.